otsosaarinen/otsosaarinen/README.md

 ### About me

 ICT engineer from Turku, Finland.
-Interested in web development, integrations & health technology.
+Interested in web & software development, integrations & health technology.

 ### Education
 **Bachelor of Engineering, Information and Communications Technology**